Now let us guide you through the publishing process with the minimum of fuss.

 Step Five: send to press

 Once your interior and cover proofs have been approved by you, we will request final print files from our typesetters and send your book to press.
-This involves uploading these to our printers and distributors for processing, which will take around 48 hours.
-After which your book’s electronic data will be broadcast out to all of the major, international retailers and wholesalers and within a few days you will see your listing appear on amazon.com and amazon.co.uk shortly followed by Waterstones, Foyles, Blackwell’s, Barnes & Noble etc. so your book will be available to buy by the public, either online or via a book shop, who will order in copies as required.
+This involves uploading these to our printers and distributors for processing, which will take around 72 hours.
+After which your book’s electronic data will be broadcast out for pre-sale to all of the major international retailers and wholesalers and within a few days you will see your listing appear on Waterstones, Foyles, Book Depository, Barnes & Noble etc. as well as Amazon sites, both UK and internationally.
+Once your publication date is reached (usually one month later) your pre-orders will be satisfied and your book will be fully available to buy by the public, either online or via a book shop, who will order in copies as required from their usual wholesaler.

 Step Six: marketing